CQULinhaoLi/cqulinhaoli.github.io/_pages/about.md

 At the **Information Processing and Intelligent Systems Lab** (Chongqing University), I conducted research on **multi-source information fusion** and **uncertainty modeling**, aiming to improve classification performance in complex systems.
 I proposed a novel approach based on **Generalized Quantum Evidence Theory (GQET)** to handle uncertainty in heterogeneous data fusion scenarios.
 The method achieved superior results compared to traditional fusion techniques, particularly in tasks requiring robust decision-making under ambiguity.

 At the **Fudan Vision and Learning Lab (FVL)** (Fudan University), I worked as a research intern on a project involving **video annotation for object tracking in real-world scenarios**.
 I annotated over **6000 frames across 9 videos**, addressing challenges such as occlusion, motion blur, and target disappearance.
 Using the **Segment Anything Model (SAM)**, I optimized the annotation pipeline for both efficiency and temporal consistency.
 I also actively engaged in discussions on ambiguous cases and refined annotation strategies.
-This experience sparked my interest in **vision-based healthcare applications**, particularly **computational pathology** and **multimodal medical data analysis**.

 ---